-Most crises do not become instantly obvious.
-They take time to develop, sometimes from vague or contradictory signals (Boin and t’Hart, 2006 p.
+Most crises are not instantly obvious.
+They take time to develop, sometimes from vague or contradictory signals (Boin & t’Hart, 2006 p.
 49).
 Citizens expect public official to make critical decisions, provide direction and issue emergency warnings (Barberi et al., 2008).
 Because they are not experts on scientific topics, officials are vulnerable to misunderstanding and mischaracterization (Olsen, 1989, p.
 38 and 139).
 Social scientists note “the public wants to hear things from people they trust” and “they want to hear things repeated”.
 Miscommunication can occur all too easily when an official speaks outside his area expertise and/or garbles the message.
 Constant, and correct communication is the key.

 The world’s most vulnerable population is the poor.
 Keys et al. (2006) asserts that expensive warning systems are a hard political sell if it is just to save the poor populations.

-People will hesitate to undertake precautions that are expensive and time consuming but are influenced by seeing others in the community (or, these days, online) taking a warning seriously (Mileti and Fitzgerald, 1993, p.
+Governments and citizens will hesitate to undertake precautions that are expensive and time consuming.
+The public, however, is influenced by seeing others in the community (or, these days, online) taking a warning seriously (Mileti & Fitzgerald, 1993, p.
 87).
-Where the people are poor, uneducated or distrustful of government, (Bolin, 2006 p.
-129) there can be a reluctance to accept an “official” warning to evacuate.
+Where the people are poor, uneducated or distrustful of government (Bolin, 2006 p.
+129), there can be a reluctance to accept an “official” warning to evacuate.
 People who feel they are in control of their lives take action to survive.
 Those who feel their lives are controlled by an external force will passively await whatever fate will come.
-Fatalistic attitudes, especially as a result of religious beliefs are encountered today, most notably in poor populations (Quarantelli et al., 2006 p.
+Fatalistic attitudes, especially as a result of religious beliefs, are still encountered today, most notably in poor populations (Quarantelli et al., 2006 p.
 19, and Bruce, 2001 p.
 19).
 Leaders must be forthright to convince citizens to take the most reasonable course of action.
 Compassion for personal human concerns must be displayed for a warning to be heeded.
 Government must be prepared to follow through with obligations to the population whether the event occurs or not.

 Government and scientists have an obligation to learn from historical events and not repeat mistakes.
-Even false alarms do not diminish future response if the basis and reasons for the miss are understood and accepted by the public.
-(Sorensen and Sorensen, 2006 p.
+Even false alarms do not diminish future response if the basis and reasons for the miss are understood and accepted by the public (Sorensen & Sorensen, 2006 p.
 196-7).
 Therefore, authorities should be willing to prepare their citizens without hesitation if the prediction is supported by science.